USS Yorktown (CV-10): 1945–1955

-1955–1957
+1955–1960

+On 21 March 1955, she was placed in reserve while still in commission at the Puget Sound Naval Shipyard where she was to receive extensive modifications—most significantly, an angled flight deck to increase her jet aircraft launching capability.
+She completed her conversion that fall, and on 14 October was placed back in full commission.
 The carrier resumed normal operations along the West Coast soon after recommissioning.
 That assignment lasted until mid-March 1956.
 On 19 March, she stood out of San Francisco Bay on her way to her third tour of duty with the 7th Fleet since her reactivation in 1953.
 Yorktown stopped at Pearl Harbor from 24 March to 9 April and then continued her voyage west.
 She arrived in Yokosuka, Japan, on 18 April and departed again on 29 April.
 The warship operated with the 7th Fleet for the next five months.
 During that time, she conducted operations in the Sea of Japan, the East China Sea, and the South China Sea.
 She also visited such places as Sasebo, Manila, Subic Bay, and Buckner Bay at Okinawa.

 On 7 September, the aircraft carrier stood out of Yokosuka and pointed her bow to the east.
 After a non-stop voyage, she arrived back at Alameda on 13 September.
 She resumed west coast operations for about two months.
 On 13 November, she embarked upon a round-trip to Pearl Harbor, from which she returned to Alameda on 11 December.
 Yorktown resumed normal operations out of Alameda upon her return and remained so employed until March 1957.
 On 9 March, she departed Alameda for yet another tour of duty in the Far East.
 She made stops at Oahu and Guam along the way and arrived at Yokosuka on 19 April.
 She put to sea to join TF 77 on 25 April and served with that task force for the next three months.
 On 13 August, the warship departed Yokosuka for the last time, made a brief pause at Pearl Harbor, and arrived in Alameda on 25 August.
+On 1 September, her home port was changed from Alameda to Long Beach, California, and she was reclassified an antisubmarine warfare (ASW) aircraft carrier with the new designation CVS-10.
+On 23 September, she departed Alameda and, four days later, entered the Puget Sound Naval Shipyard for overhaul and for modification to an ASW carrier.
+That yard period lasted until the beginning of February 1958.